Quantum Kirwan morphism and Gromov-Witten invariants of quotients I: Traces and morphisms of cohomological field theory algebras

 \begin{proof} By restricting to genus zero, and using duality to put one factor of $V$ on the right.
 The splitting axiom \eqref{splitalg} is a special case of the splitting axiom in Definition \ref{cohft}. \end{proof}

 \begin{remark} \begin{enumerate} \item Manin \cite{man:fro} terms a set of such maps a {\em $\Comm_\infty$-structure} on $V$.
-However we avoid this terminology since it isn't clear what this is a homotopy version of. \item Note that the CohFT algebra structure does not require a metric, so a CohFT may be thought of roughly speaking as a CohFT algebra plus a metric.
+However we avoid this terminology since it isn't clear what this is a homotopy version of. \item The CohFT algebra structure does not require a metric, so a CohFT may be thought of roughly speaking as a CohFT algebra plus a metric.
 We remark that a more natural definition of CohFT may be obtained by allowing incoming and outgoing markings.
-However, we prefer to write the classes on the left to emphasize the analogy with \ainfty spaces. \item The various relations in $\ol{M}_{0,n+1}$ give rise to relations on the maps $\mu^n$.
-In particular the map $\mu^2: V \times V \to V$ is associative, by the splitting axiom and the relation

-\item The notion of CohFT algebra is the ``complex analog'' of the notion of \ainfty algebra in the following imprecise sense.
-Denote by $\ol{M}_{0,n}^\R$ the moduli space of projective nodal curves $C$ equipped with an anti-holomorphic involution fixing the markings, that is, the moduli space of {\em stable $n$-marked disks} where the markings are not necessarily in cyclic order.
-The symmetric group $S_n$ acts canonically on $\ol{M}_{0,n}^\R$ by permuting the markings.
-The quotient of $\ol{M}_{0,n}^\R$ by the action of $S_n$ is homeomorphic to the $(n-1)$-st associahedron $\Assoc_{n-1}$ introduced in Stasheff \cite{st:hs}.
-An {\em \ainfty space} is a space $X$ equipped with a collection of maps

-satisfying a splitting axiom for the restriction to the boundary, and {\em \ainfty algebras} arise as spaces of chains on \ainfty spaces.
+However, we prefer to write the classes on the left to emphasize the analogy with \ainfty spaces. \item The various relations in $\ovl{M}_{0,n+1}$ give rise to relations on the maps $\mu^n$.
+In particular the map $\mu^2: V \times V \to V$ is associative, by the splitting axiom and the relation $ [D_{0, \{0, 3 \} \cup \{ 1,2 \}}] = [D_{0, \{ 0,1 \} \cup \{ 2, 3\} }] \in H^2(\ovl{M}_{0,4}) .$ \item The notion of CohFT algebra is the ``complex analog'' of the notion of \ainfty algebra in the following imprecise sense.
+Denote by $\ovl{M}_{0,n}^\R$ the moduli space of projective nodal curves $C$ equipped with an anti-holomorphic involution fixing the markings, that is, the moduli space of {\em stable $n$-marked disks} where the markings are not necessarily in cyclic order.
+The symmetric group $S_n$ acts canonically on $\ovl{M}_{0,n}^\R$ by permuting the markings.
+The quotient of $\ovl{M}_{0,n}^\R$ by the action of $S_n$ is homeomorphic to the $(n-1)$-st associahedron $\Assoc_{n-1}$ introduced in Stasheff \cite{st:hs}.
+An {\em \ainfty space} is a space $X$ equipped with a collection of maps $X^n \times \Assoc_n \to X, n \ge 2$ satisfying a splitting axiom for the restriction to the boundary, and {\em \ainfty algebras} arise as spaces of chains on \ainfty spaces.
 To obtain the notion of CohFT algebra we replace $X$ by a vector space and $\Assoc_n$ by the cohomology of its complexification.
 One could also imagine a cochain-level version but there are reasons to expect that this gives nothing new, see Teleman \cite{tel:tft2} \item The notion of a genus zero CohFT can be repackaged in terms of a non-linear structure called a {\em Frobenius manifold}, which is a non-linear generalization of the notion of {\em Frobenius algebra} (unital algebra with compatible metric.)
 Any genus zero CohFT (with unit and grading) gives rise to a Frobenius manifold whose potential is

 The third derivatives of $f$ give rise to a family of algebra structures

 These give rise to a family of connections depending on a parameter $\hbar$,

 The associativity of $\star$ translates into the flatness of $\nabla_\hbar$, so that locally there exist sections $\sigma: V \to TV$ satisfying